We have audited the attached Balance Sheet of Shivam Autotech Limited

 11. According to the information and explanations given to us and as

-per the books and records examined by us there were no delays in
+per the books and records examined by us, the Company has not defaulted

 12. According to the information and explanations given to us, the